Making a Death in Custody Compensation Claim

 Unfortunately, these safeguards are not always followed and police forces can often face criticism and investigation by the Independent Police Complaints Commission for failing in their duty.

-Timescales to make claims vary dependent upon the type of case.
-Victims have six years to make a claim for unlawful arrest, three years for assault, and one year for breaches of Human Rights.
+Timescales to make claims vary dependent upon the type of claim.
+As a general rule, a damages claim arising from a death in custody will be pursued under the Human Rights Act which provides a 12 months limitation period.
 However, there are circumstances in civil liberties cases where time limits can be extended, so we’d advise calling a member of our team as soon as possible.

 Here at Hudgell Solicitors, we are known for being a Legal 500 ranked law firm, so when a death in custody occurs, the families which are left behind can rely on our experts to hold those who are responsible to account.